rust-lang/rfcs/text/0000-generic-integers.md

 This would seem closer to the existing types, but has a potential conflict: `u` and `i`, two names which could easily show up in a program, may shadow builtin types.
 Considering how often the variable `i` is used for loops, this seems like a no-go.

 However, this RFC doesn't actually stop `uN` and `iN` from being added as aliases to `uint<N>` and `int<N>` in the future.
 While the version with an explicit generic parameter is required for generic code, it should in theory be possible to add these aliases if people want them.
+These would require special changes to the language itself, since it does not make sense to add `2.pow(32)` items to the prelude.

 ## Bound-based generalisation

 Generalising integers over their number of bits is certainly a very logical way to generalise integers *for computers*, but generalising based upon bounds is a very natural way for humans to do it, *and* more general.
 For example, instead of `uint<N>` and `int<N>` types, we could get away with just one type, `int<A..=B>`.
 This would be more powerful than the original: for example, a percentage could be represented exactly as `int<0..=100>`.
 Whether an integer is signed simply depends on whether its lower bound is negative.

 The primary reason for leaving this out is… well, it's a lot different from the existing integer types in the language.
 Additionally, as mentioned in the drawbacks section, the proposal for [pattern types] feels like a substantially more natural way to implement integer ranges, and it would be able to coexist with this implementation.
 Additionally, it solves the problem of the actual representation of `int<A..=B>`, since it's a bit unclear whether you always want to use the minimum possible size and alignment for these types.
+Additionally, it's unclear how the integers inside the ranges would be defined if range-based integers were the canonical representation of integers, unless they had some sort of compiler-magic `{integer}` type.

+Another worry with this representation is that, unlike bits-based generalisation where operations are bounded by overflow semantics, these types lend themselves a lot to "inference creep" and narrowing down values based upon conditionals instead of actual type-casting.
+This would be rather unprecedented in the language and seems best to keep as part of the system most fit for that kind of inference, the pattern system, rather than inheriting it as part of the type system.

 ## Integer traits

-Previously, Rust had traits which generalised the integer types and their methods, but these were ultimately removed in favour of inherent methods.
+Previously, Rust had traits which generalized the integer types and their methods, but these were ultimately removed in favour of inherent methods.
 Going with a generic `uint<N>` over an `Int` trait would avoid the problem of determining which methods are suited for these traits; instead, the `uint<N>` type would have all of them.

 Additionally, having these traits does not allow non-power-of-two `uint<N>` outright, and so, this feature is a strict superset of that.